 Click through the slideshow above to see what she said!

 “With an olive skin tone like Lea Michele’s, you have a lot more versatility [when it comes to nude lipsticks]”, Stiles says.
 “You can go with a darker nude, or a lighter nude so your lips don’t disappear.”
-For a sheer, pink-tinted lip color like the one Michele is wearing, try Dior’s DiorAddict Lipstick ($32) in Urban 178 or Tulle 214.
+For a sheer, pink-tinted lip colour like the one Michele is wearing, try Dior’s DiorAddict Lipstick ($52) in Purity or Tribale.

 If you have lighter hair and skin, Stiles recommends adding an “anchor” to your look with smokier, more defined eye makeup.
 For ladies with tan skin (real or faux), she suggests a glossy, shimmery nude to bring out the sun-kissed look of your skin.
-Try Urban Decay’s Naked Ultra Nourishing Lipgloss ($20) for a sheer wash of color.
+Try Chantecaille's Brilliant Gloss ($50) in Modern for a sheer wash of colour.

 “If this nude lipstick was on Christina Hendricks, it would look way too intense,” Stiles says.
 On Naya Rivera, however, it’s the ideal balance between beige and caramel, and perfectly complements her skintone.
 Stiles says she loves the bronziness of the look, but would have added a little gloss and liner to make the lip stand out.
-For a caramel-hued nude like the one she’s wearing, try Hourglass’ Femme Nude Lip Stylo ($30) in Nude No 5 (it’s one of Stiles’ favorites!).
+For a caramel-hued nude like the one she’s wearing, try Hourglass’ Femme Nude Lip Stylo ($50) in Gold Peach (it’s one of Stiles’ favourites!).

-To get Lupita Nyon’o’s bronze, shimmery nude color, Stiles suggests using a sheer gloss like MAC’s Mineralize Glass ($22) in Ray of Sunshine.
-“For women of color, it’s all about playing with highlights and shadows to build definition,” Stiles says.
+To get Lupita Nyon’o’s bronze, shimmery nude colour, Stiles suggests using a sheer gloss like MAC’s Mineralise Glass ($45) in Ray of Sunshine.
+“For women of colour, it’s all about playing with highlights and shadows to build definition,” Stiles says.
 She suggests picking a nude shade lighter than your actual skintone to brighten the face and sticking to a gloss formula for a more natural-looking effect.